I have high hopes. Lets get high.

 The kit is 100% CNC-cut, and comes complete with all hardware and graphics required together with a comprehensive instruction manual.
 All you need to complete the kit are the recommended adhesives, the covering material, and your engine and radio.
 Kits can be purchased from our on-site shop, or by mail order via www.flairproducts.co.uk

-Their friendly team of experts could assist you in all your modelling needs and our on-site shop carries carefully selected stocks of helicopter and fixed wing ‘goodies’ for the discerning modeller.
+Their friendly team of experts could assist you in all your modelling needs.
+Furthermoer, the on-site shop carries carefully selected stocks of helicopter and fixed wing ‘goodies’ for the discerning modeller.

-They are a cross between the local model shop and a flying club, allowing you in many cases to try before you buy.
+Aerial training services are a cross between your local model shop and a flying club.
+This allows you in many cases to try before you buy.
 They sell products that are suitable and that they are happy to use themselves.
 You can always drop in and talk to a consultant about your modelling needs.